PaintJet/roomba-autonomy/README.md

 7. On main comptuer, kill map --> odom transform publisher
 8. On main computer, launch navigation.launch

+## Current State of the project
+We have a working implementation of all basic components of autonomy.
+Most of them have been tested individually and have been shown to work at a simple level.
+They have all been tested together only once.
+The components now need to be improved such that they work well together and are stable.

 ## Next Steps
 * Improve stability of particle filter so that it does not crash periodically
 * Eliminate the dependency of the mapping package on the localization package so that they do not have to started in the specific order mentioned above